Tight bounds of quantum speed limit for noisy dynamics via maximum rotation angles: Conclusions and future work

-In summary we presented a new framework to calculate the exact maximal rotation angle for any noisy dynamics in a given evolution time, which provided tight bounds for QSL of noisy dynamics.
-With this we showed that the commonly used concept in QSL, the 'orthogonalization' time, is in general not applicable to noisy dynamics.
-It is also shown that although maximally entangled states, such as the GHZ state, evolves faster at short time, they are in general not the optimal states that lead to the maximal rotation angle under the noisy dynamics.
+We provide a new framework to calculate tight bounds for QSL quantified by the exact maximum rotation angles under generic noisy dynamics (including non-Markovian dynamics).
+In particular, for arbitrary finite-dimensional quantum systems, the Kraus operators can be substituted in Eq.~\eqref{eq:SDPrho} to compute the maximum rotation angle.
+Similarly, composite systems of \( N \)-qudits or hybrid systems can be accommodated by the tensor products of Kraus operators.
+This generality ensures that our results are not restricted to specific dimensions or noise types.
+The maximum rotation angles and the corresponding bounds given in this paper clearly show that the commonly used concept for QSL, i.e. the {\it orthogonalization} time, is in general not applicable to noisy dynamics.
+The derived bounds obtained through semi-definite programming are achievable by the optimal input state, quantifying the fundamental limit imposed by the dynamics itself, which is critical for assessing the intrinsic capabilities of quantum processes.
+It is also shown that although maximally entangled states, such as the GHZ state, evolve faster in a short period of time, they are not optimal states, giving rise to maximum rotation angles under noisy dynamics in the long run.

-Our work has implications to quantum computing in which the state transformation time bounds the speed of computation, and to quantum memory in which the amount of state degradation is bounded by the storage time.
+Furthermore, our work has significant implications for quantum computing, since the state transformation time bounds the speed of computation.
+Additionally, the amount of state degradation is bounded by the storage time, which in turn enhances our understanding of quantum memory.